Skip to content

 Alcohol and Other Antitussives

 Dextromethorphan is another antitussive or cough suppressant widely available over the counter (OTC).
 It can also cause CNS depressant effects, much like alcohol.
-Mixing alcohol and dextromethorphan could lead to increased CNS side effects, such as drowsiness.
+Mixing alcohol and dextromethorphan could increase CNS side effects, such as drowsiness.
 Cough medicines, in general, may also contain other drugs, such as antihistamines or opioids.
 Some cough syrups may contain an antihistamine, such as promethazine or diphenhydramine, or an opioid, such as codeine.
 Although they may help relieve a pesky cough, cough medicines commonly cause CNS side effects, such as drowsiness and dizziness.

 Start a New Life

 Begin with a free call to an addiction & behavioral health treatment advisor.
 Learn more about our dual-diagnosis programs.
-The We Level Up treatment center network delivers recovery programs that vary by each treatment facility.
+The We Level Up treatment center network delivers various recovery programs at each treatment facility.
 Call to learn more.

 • Personalized Care